EMDR Intensives for Trauma and Emotional Neglect | Michigan & Ohio

 Next Steps

-If you’re curious about whether an EMDR intensive might be helpful for you, the first step is a free consultation call.
+If you’re curious about whether an EMDR intensive might be helpful for you, the first step is a free consultation.

 During this conversation we can: